Birding Lower Las Vegas Wash

 Overview

 Las Vegas Wash is a place to seek refuge from the desert and watch waterfowl, herons, grebes, shorebirds, pelicans, and other birds associated with water.
 These are the same species found throughout the west, so visitors from beyond the desert may prefer birding in places with more desert species.
-If you are from the desert, however, this is a scenic area to look for waterbirds and hope to see something unusual (such as the Parasitic Jaeger and Sabine's Gulls seen in October 2004).
+If you are from the desert, however, this is a scenic area to look for waterbirds and hope to see something unusual (such as the Parasitic Jaeger and Sabine's Gulls, Black-legged Kittiwakes, and Swamp Sparrows).

 Ranger Station

-Las Vegas Wash Ranger Station at the turnoff from Lakeshore Drive (view east)
+LV Wash Ranger Station at Lakeshore Rd (view E)

 Location

-Las Vegas Wash is located east of Las Vegas on the western shore of Lake Mead.
-The easiest way to get there from downtown Las Vegas is to drive south on Highway 93/95 to Henderson.
-Exit the highway and turn left (east) onto Lake Mead Drive (Table 1, Site 723), which becomes Lake Mead Parkway.
+Las Vegas Wash is located east of Las Vegas on the near shore of Lake Mead.
+The easiest way to get there from downtown Las Vegas is to drive south on Highway 93/95 to Lake Mead Drive.
+Exit the highway, and turn left onto Lake Mead Drive (Table 1, Site 0723), which becomes Lake Mead Parkway.
 Drive east on Lake Mead Parkway for 8.5 miles (out of town and over the hills) to the Lake Mead National Recreation Area entrance station.

 Las Vegas Wash